 - muscular degeneration

 Prolonged skin contact with gasoline can affect the skin’s natural protective layers.
-This damage can result in skin peeling and cracking, which can cause scarring in severe cases.
+This damage can result in skin peeling and cracking, which, in severe cases, can cause scarring.

-According to the American Cancer Association, chronic or severe exposure to fuel products made from gasoline, such as diesel and benzenes, can also cause severe health complications, including several types of cancer and organ damage.
+According to the American Cancer Society, chronic or severe exposure to fuel products made from gasoline, such as diesel and benzenes, can also cause severe health complications, which may include certain types of cancer.

 There is no antidote for gasoline exposure or poisoning.
 Once someone is in the hospital, doctors can provide medications and supportive therapy to try to ensure that a person’s heart and lungs continue to function correctly and that they are hydrated.